codeit-bootcamp-frontend/jer1s-todolist-frontend/README.md

 - public/: This folder is for storing static files.
 - src/: This folder is for storing source code.
+- src/api/: This folder is for storing axios api files.
 - src/assets/: This folder is for storing static asset files.
 - src/components/: This folder is for storing React components.
-- src/contexts/: This folder is used for storing React Context functions and constants in the project.
-- src/components/: This folder is for storing custom hooks.
 - src/pages/: This folder is for storing page components that implement routing using React Router Dom.
-- src/utils/: This folder is for storing utility functions and constants used in the project.
+- src/utils/: This folder is for storing utility functions and constants.

 ## License